Mapping the Course for Prompt-based Structured Prediction: Learning

 \subsection{Few-Shot Score Calibration}

-~ For this strategy, we train a logistic regression layer on top of the LLM scores to better calibrate them for the structured prediction task.
+For this strategy, we train a logistic regression layer on top of the LLM scores to better calibrate them for the structured prediction task.
 The parameters of the LLM remain frozen and only the weights of the logistic regression layer are tuned.
 A separate logistic regression model $\phi_p$ is used for each prompting strategy $p$ within the structured prediction problem.
 We experiment with two mechanisms to train these regression models.

-The first, which we refer to as \textbf{Local Calibration} involves tuning each logistic regression model separately based on the cross-entropy loss for their respective sub-problem tasks:
+The first, which we refer to as \textit{\textbf{Local Calibration}} involves tuning each logistic regression model separately for their respective sub-problem tasks using the cross-entropy loss function:

-Where $\hat{y_i} = \phi_p(w)$ is the output of the logistic regression model for the strategy $p$ which takes as input the confidence scores $w$ extracted using one of the LLM prompting strategies in Section \ref{sec:scoring-strategies}. \\
+Where $\hat{y_i} = \phi_p(w)$ is the output of the logistic regression model for the strategy $p$, that takes as input the confidence scores $w$, extracted using one of the LLM prompting strategies in Section \ref{sec:scoring-strategies}.

 Alternatively, we jointly train all models $\phi_p$ using the structured hinge loss \citep{hume-structuredprediction}.
-To compute this loss, we perform structured inference as formulated in Section \ref{sec:inference}.
+To compute this loss, we perform structured inference as formulated in Section \ref{sec:prompt-based-struct-prediction}.
 However, instead of using the raw confidence scores $w$ from the LLM, we use the corresponding output of the logistic regression layer $s_i = \phi(w)_i$.
 The structured hinge loss can then be formulated as follows:

 Where $\hat{y} \in Y$ is the current result of inference and $y \in Y$ corresponds to the gold structure.
-We refer to this training mechanism as \textbf{Global Calibration}.
+We refer to this mechanism as \textit{\textbf{Global Calibration}}.